 We will only use your email address to keep you up to date about this project.
 Please refer to our Privacy Policy and Terms of Use.

-The Local Law mainly relates to Council-managed land, buildings and roads, but it also sets expectations regarding the appearance of private property and the responsible management of animals across Knox.
+It mainly relates to Council-managed land, buildings and roads, but also sets expectations regarding the appearance of private property and management of animals in our community.

 • Private land and neighbourhood amenity